Scientific Interests:

 • Update on the Cherenkov Telescope Array.
 CTA is a major ground-based gamma-ray telescope project that is under development.
 CTA plans to construct two large arrays of atmospheric Cherenkov telescopes, one to be installed in the northern hemisphere and one in the southern hemisphere.
 UCLA is actively working on the site characterization and evaluation studies and is helping to propose two possible sites for the northern array of CTA in Arizona, USA.
 One proposed site is located 70 km east of Flagstaff, AZ, near Meteor Crater; the other proposed site is located 150 km west of Flagstaff, AZ, on Yavapai Ranch.
 See the recent article by Elizabeth Gibney in Scientific American that summarizes the present situation.
 There is also an earlier article on CTA site selection in Science magazine by Nuno Dominguez and a nice article describing the scientific motivation for CTA in Nature magazine by Eugenie Reich.

-• Successful flight of the prototype GAPS (pGAPS) balloon experiment.
+• Successful flight of the prototype GAPS (pGAPS) balloon experiment (2012).
 GAPS is a proposed experiment to search for anti-deuterons in the cosmic rays.
 These particles have never been detected astrophysically but would provide strong evidence for the annihilation of WIMP dark matter.
 The GAPS team, consisting of ~20 scientists in the US and Japan, designed and constructed a prototype instrument (pGAPS) to verify many of the key design elements of GAPS.
 After integration in the US, pGAPS was launched in June 2012 by the Japanese space agency (JAXA) from their balloon facility in eastern Hokkaido, Japan.
 A very successful, six-hour flight followed, as documented on the GAPS website and in a paper written by UCLA postdoc S. Isaac Mognet.
 The team is now proposing to build the full GAPS instrument for flight from NASA's balloon launch facility at the McMurdo Station in Antarctica.

 • VERITAS discovers VHE gamma rays from the Tycho supernova remnant .
 The Tycho supernova remnant (SNR) derives from the Type 1a supernova seen on Earth in 1572.
 As one of only a handful of historical supernovae, Tycho is a very important source in the history of astronomy.
 The Tycho SNR has been deeply studied and is one of the best understood remnants.
 Thus, it was always a prime target for observation by northern hemisphere atmospheric Cherenkov telescopes, such as VERITAS.
 The VERITAS detection came from deep observations made between 2008 and 2010 and are reported in a paper published in Astrophyical Journal Letters.
 Following the discovery by VERITAS, Tycho was detected at GeV energies by Fermi.
-Of key importance is that the resulting gamma-ray spectrum from the lowest energies detected by Fermi to the highest energies detected by VERITAS strongly support a cosmic ray (proton) origin for the observed gamma-ray emission, as discussed in this paper.
+Of key importance is that the resulting gamma-ray spectrum from the lowest energies detected by Fermi to the highest energies detected by VERITAS strongly support a cosmic ray (proton) origin for the observed gamma-ray emission.

 • Fermi detects gamma rays from the binary source Cygnus X-3.
 Cygnus X-3 is a rather famous X-ray object that was "discovered" as a soure of TeV and even PeV gamma rays in the 1970's and the 1980's.
 In fact, these discoveries accelerated the growth of the field of VHE astronomy.
-In the 1990's and 2000's, Cygnus X-3 was not firmly detected by any gamam-ray telescope, leading to speculation that the original results were statistical fluctations.
+In the 1990's and 2000's, Cygnus X-3 was not firmly detected by any gamma-ray telescope, leading to speculation that the original results were statistical fluctations.
 Now, recent observations by the Large Area Telescope (LAT) of the Fermi Gamma-ray Space Telescope show a clear detection of Cygnus X-3, where the gamma-ray signal is correlated with the 4.8 hour orbital period of the binary system.
 Contributing to the LAT analysis were two UCLA undergraduates, Nickolas McColl and Laura Marchand, and this work contributed to a paper published in Science.

 • VERITAS discovers VHE gamma rays from a powerful blazar 1ES 0502+675.
 This source is one of the most distant objects known to emit TeV gamma rays.
 Since TeV photons are expected to be absorbed by intergalactic radiation fields, this discovery is surprising because it implies that the Universe is more transparent at these energies than expected.
 Indeed, there are speculations that some sort of new physics may be involved.
 The discovery was announced in an Astronomical Telegram.
 Rachel Courtland wrote a nice article in the New Scientist on the possible existence of axion-like particles to explain the observations.